glennmatlin/FIFE_manuscript/wopr/content/06_discussion.typ

 Finally, in medicine and public health, wargames are used for crisis preparedness and response planning @smith_serious_2020.
 These tabletop exercises test emergency plans and inter-agency coordination, with LMs potentially assisting in scenario generation and analysis.
 This is crucial for improving societal resilience to future health crises.

-While this section provides a high-level synthesis, a more granular analysis of the unique characteristics and applications within each domain is available in Appendix ((TODO: add link to appendix after updates))
+While this section provides a high-level synthesis, a more granular analysis of the unique characteristics and applications within each domain is available in Appendix ((TODO: add link to appendix after updates)).
+Additionally, Appendix @app:recommendations-details enumerates implementation considerations to ensure that LMs are being effectively applied.